-- Due to wide nature of the Radi-CAL[TM] brake caliper, the rear duct deflector needs to be trimmed in order to allow the brake line to pass through. - It is not necessary to remove the deflector.
-The plastic is soft and can be cut using a sharp box cutter or multi-tool.
+- The rear duct deflector needs to be trimmed in order to allow the brake line to pass through. - It is not necessary to remove the deflector.
+The plastic soft and can be cut using a sharp box cutter or multi-tool.
 See picture.